Hi! I’m Marissa.

 Before embarking on my journey with CFFP, I worked with Freedom House, a safe house for survivors of human trafficking, Living Water, a clean water charity, and consulted as a branding and graphic design creative for organisations like ATLAS Women, Triarc, the Centre for Intersectional Justice, and embassies across Europe.
 I hold a BA in Political Science and a BA in Music from Chapman University in Orange County, California.

 Policy analysis is my jam.
-My head is always buzzing with ideas about feminist nuclear policy, feminist foreign policy, and feminist business practices, and I frequently write and speak on these topics.
+My head is always buzzing with ideas about feminist nuclear policy, feminist foreign policy, and US and UK foreign policy, and I frequently write and speak on these topics.
 I’ve been published by the University of Oxford, Chatham House, Ploughshares, and the Turkish Policy Quarterly, and regularly speak at universities, conferences, and events throughout Europe and the US.
 And for the more informal musings on my feminist journey or life as a Californian in London?
 Well, I wouldn’t be a proper millennial if I didn’t have a blog.